-- An attack of order 4 against the n-th order countermeasure, for $n \ge 4$. - An attack of order n against the n-th order countermeasure, for $n \ge 3$.
+- An attack of order 4 against the n-th order countermeasure, for $n \geq 4$. - An attack of order n against the n-th order countermeasure, for $n \geq 3$.

 Therefore the second attack is only useful for n = 3, as for $n \ge 4$ the first attack is of constant order 4.
-In the following we do not provide a full description of the conversion algorithm from [HT16]; for simplicity we only provide the relevant part leading to the attack; we refer to [HT16] for the full description.
+In particular, we show that our second attack can be applied against the third-order algorithm explicitly described in [HT16, Algorithm 3].
 Our two attacks imply that the conversion algorithm in [HT16] cannot offer more than second-order security.